Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ11LM.md

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*

-* `device_temperature_precision`: Number of digits after decimal point for device_temperature, takes into effect on next report of device.
-The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `device_temperature_calibration`: Calibrates the device_temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.

-* `illuminance_precision`: Number of digits after decimal point for illuminance, takes into effect on next report of device.
-The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `illuminance_calibration`: Calibrates the illuminance value (percentual offset), takes into effect on next report of device.
 The value must be a number.

-* `illuminance_lux_precision`: Number of digits after decimal point for illuminance_lux, takes into effect on next report of device.
-The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `illuminance_lux_calibration`: Calibrates the illuminance_lux value (percentual offset), takes into effect on next report of device.
 The value must be a number.